codatio/codat-docs/docs/accounting-api/guides/bill-pay/use-bill-pay-demo-app.md

    screenshot

 2. Choose an account from the **Account name** dropdown.
-This is the "mapping account" in your QuickBooks Online sandbox company &mdash;  the account the payment should be reconciled to.
+This is the "mapping account" in your sandbox QuickBooks Online company &mdash; the account the payment should be reconciled to.

    Only bank accounts in the same currency as the bill are shown.
 (Add technical box - the app calls the get bank accounts endoint using query parameters for account type and currency.)

 3. Click **Pay Bill** to pay the total amount.
 You don't need to enter any card details.

-technical box:
+### API requests

 When you make a mock payment, the demo app pushes a Bill payment to QuickBooks for the total amount of the bill.
 This reconciles the payment against the outstanding bill.
 (API: Post a Bill payment to the accounting platform)

-### Check payment reconciliation in QuickBooks
+### See that the payment was reconciled in QuickBooks

 To help you understand the process, check that payment reconciliation happened as expected in QuickBooks Online.

-1. Open your Sandbox company in QuickBooks Online..
+1. Open your sandbox QuickBooks Online company.
 2. In the sidebar, select **Get paid & pay**.
 3. Check the status of the bill you paid:
    1. Select **Bills**, then select the **Paid** tab.